StandieControls/BetterJoyMotion/README.md

 3. Open Visual Studio Community and open the solution file (*BetterJoy.sln*).
 4. Open the NuGet manager via *Tools > NuGet Package Manager > Package Manager Settings*.
 5. You should have a warning mentioning *restoring your packages*.
 Click on the **Restore** button.
-6. You can now run and build BetterJoy.
+6. You can now run and build BetterJoyMotion.

 ## Visual Studio Build Tools (CLI)
 1. Download **Visual Studio Build Tools** via